Swilsen/Password-Strength-Meter-Tool/README.md

 # Overview
 Password strength is based on three things, heuristic factors, binary entropy, and reductions in password score based on predictability and the use of patterns.

+# Note
+Due to file size restrictions, I was unable to upload the rockyou dataset which was used in the program in order to filter the user input for previously leaked passwords.
+To use this utility then simply download a similar .txt file into the same repository as the other files.
+The filename might have to be changed in order to be correctly fetched by the rockyouWeakness function in the script.js file.